uol-library/jekyll-theme-uol/pages/examples/index.md

 ## Images

-Images can be included in content either by using Markdown syntax:
+Images can be included in content by using Markdown syntax:
 ```
 ![Image alt text](/imageurl.jpg)
 ```